Judith Amsenga – Chief Operating Officer

 Stephen Davidson – Training Centre Manager

 Stephen loves improv and one of the world’s most cheerful people when playing or teaching.
-He is also a musician and conductor, and when coaching both music and improv he prides himself on creating a positive environment so that players can perform at their best.
+When coaching and directing improv he prides himself on creating a positive environment so that players can perform at their best.
 Stephen likes his improv like he likes his partners; silly, clever, and emotionally connected.
+Stephen has studied improv through i/o Chicago, The Nursery, Annoyance, UCB, Hoopla, The Maydays, Music Box, Showstoppers, and with many visiting artists including Dave Razowsky, Bill Arnett, Kaci Beeler, Heather Anne Campbell, Deanna Fleysher, and many more.